Ardavaa/breathelytics/README.md

 # `breathelytics`

 breathelytics is a decentralized web-based platform that leverages machine learning model and LLM to analyze respiratory sounds and detect potential diseases.
-By integrating cutting-edge AI  technology, Audioscope AI ensures secure, accurate, and efficient respiratory health assessments.
+By integrating cutting-edge AI  technology, breathelytics ensures secure, accurate, and efficient respiratory health assessments.

 ---